ErikCQF/memory-cache/README.md

-# Functional requirements for Generic Memory Component
+# Functional requirements for A Generic Memory Component

 ## Mandatory: